Klomegah/FinalProject_Klomegah/README.md

 ### 3. **Reflect with Feynman Notes**
    - After completing a session, you'll be redirected to Feynman notes
-   - Write your initial explanation (or click the mic icon to speak and let the app transcribe for you)
+   - Write your initial explanation (or click the mic icon to speak and let the app transcribe for you - **Note:** Voice input only appears on HTTPS or localhost due to browser security requirements)
    - Simplify it in your own words, editing the text to make it clearer
    - Extract key concepts to reinforce what you just explained
    - Click "Save" to store your reflection